-Condition Conclusion Resistance is 0.1/0.2 ohms.
+Resistance is 0.1/0.2 ohms.
 Stator is OK.
 Resistance is 0 ohms.
 Stator is shorted; replace.
 Resistance is infinity ohms.
 Stator is open; replace.

-4. With engine stopped, measure resistance from each stator lead to ground using an ohmmeter.
+With engine stopped, measure resistance from each stator lead to ground using an ohmmeter.

-Condition Conclusion Resistance is infinity ohms (no continuity).
+Resistance is infinity of (no continuity).
 Stator is OK (not shorted to ground).

+(110 continuity). to ground).

+Resistance (or continui

-Resistance (or continuity) measured.
-Stator leads are shorted to ground; replace.
+measured. ground; replace.